saktikanta/create-signup-page-using-django/README.md

 LOGIN_REDIRECT_URL = 'home'
 ```

 ### Once you have all this files in its place then you can check the url http://127.0.0.1:5081/signup/.
-You will get the below page.